Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

 \subsubsection{Agent Adaptation Examples Across Two Applications}

-We now illustrate the A1 and A2 paradigms through two representative tool-use settings: retrieval-augmented generation (RAG) and code-execution-based question answering.
-For each application, we begin by describing the underlying problem setup, followed by a pair of examples that instantiate A1 and A2 under the same form of tool-call action.
-This allows a clean comparison between adaptation driven by tool-execution feedback (A1) and adaptation driven by agent final outputs (A2).
+We illustrate the A1 and A2 paradigms through two tool-use settings: retrieval-augmented generation (RAG) and code-execution-based question answering.
+For each, we describe the problem setup and then present paired examples that instantiate A1 and A2 under the same tool-call action.

 \paragraph{Retrieval-Augmented Generation (RAG) Setting.} In the RAG setting, the agent receives a query and performs a retrieval action to obtain relevant documents from a database.
 Formally, the agent produces a retrieval query $a$, the retriever returns a set of documents $y$, and the agent synthesizes these documents together with the original query to generate a final answer $o$. \begin{itemize}[leftmargin=15pt]